richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-05.md

     $ ssh -J ec2-user@<bastion_public_ip> ec2-user@<webserver_private_ip>

-Try connecting directly to the webserver without the bastion — it will be refused by the security group.
+Try connecting directly to the webserver or database without the bastion — it will be refused by the security group.

 ## Clean up